Lesabotsy/bootcamp/README.md

  - CS 61B deals with the more advanced engineering aspects of software, such as constructing and analyzing large programs.
  - CS 61C focuses on machines and how they execute programs.

+CSCI 0220 gives you the tools to explore interesting questions and convince yourself and others of their answers.
+You'll be introduced to new worlds of ideas and ways of thinking.
+We'll learn about Set Theory, Logic, Number Theory, Combinatorics, Graph Theory, and Probability.

 🥼 Labs | 📹 Videos | 📕 Books | [📝 Notes](https://github.com/Lesabotsy/bootcamp/blob/main/notes.md)

 ### Prerequisites